msanchez-ayala/sparkify-redshift/README.md

 We have two staging tables that capture all of the data from S3.
 That information is then transformed and loaded into the fact and dimension tables shown at right.

+## Repo Organization: How to Use
+Assuming you have an active Redshift cluster, you can reproduce this project by doing the following:

+1. Create a virtual environment with python=3.7.4.
+Download the packages in **requirements.txt**

+2. Run **create_tables.py.** This module connects to the Redshift cluster, drops any existing tables, and creates all 7 tables shown above.

-You will need to, however, set up your own config file.
+  Note: You will need to set up your own config file.
 I reference one called **dwh.cfg** in all three of the modules discussed below.

-## Repo Organization
-Assuming you have an active Redshift cluster, this database can be created and filled by running scripts in the following order:
-1. **create_tables.py:** This module connects to the Redshift cluster, drops any existing tables, and creates all 7 tables shown above.

-2. **etl.py:** This module connects to the Redshift cluster database, copies log_data and song_data from S3 into staging tables, and finally transforms/loads that data into the five fact and dimension tables above.
+3. Run **etl.py.** This module connects to the Redshift cluster database, copies log_data and song_data from S3 into staging tables, and finally transforms/loads that data into the five fact and dimension tables above.

 The last module, **sql_queries.py** contains all of the SQL queries used for both read and write queries called from **create_tables.py** and **etl.py**.

+## How-to

 ## Sample Queries
 Most common user locations